MadhavGarg98/S85_ecommerce/README.md

 - Stored each product as a separate order with the same address.
 - Used the existing Order schema to save order details in MongoDB.

+## Milestone 26: Fetch User Orders API 📦

+✅ Order Retrieval Endpoint
+- Created an endpoint to receive the user’s email.
+- Retrieved the `_id` of the user using their email.

+✅ Fetch & Response
+- Used the `_id` to fetch all orders of the user from the database.
+- Sent all user orders in the API response.

+Now, users can view all their past orders! 🚀